txoof/PaperPi/paperpi/plugins/met_no/README.md

 lon = 38.750
 # this is required by Met.no -- please use a real value
 email = you@host.diamond
+# Text color [RED, ORANGE, YELLOW, GREEN, BLUE, BLACK WHITE] or random
+# bkground color is not supported in this plugin
+# text_color = BLUE

 LAYOUTS AVAILABLE: